mandoiwanaga/codewars_unfollow_allies/README.md

 <br />

 ### Problem
-When you join a clan <a href="http://www.codewars.com" >codewars.com</a>, you automatically follow everyone in that clan and become allies.
+When you join a clan in <a href="http://www.codewars.com" >codewars.com</a>, you automatically follow everyone in that clan and become allies.
 <br />
 This is very convienient and easy to connect with others and see their progress.
 <br />